javivilladamigo/PhysicsLaboratory2021/README.md

 ### Setting up a local repository

-The following itions need to be followed any time a new local repository is created.
+The following instructions need to be followed any time a new local repository is created.
 If you are working in a location where such repo already exists, what follows doesn't need to be repeated every time.

    * Clone this repository (i.e. create a local repository cloned from this remote repository)